PhD applicants can enroll in the FGB Graduate School in exchange for a yearly tuition fee, to cover costs of

 *The promotor can delegate this to the co-promotor(es): The person(s) who supervises the PhD candidate in the process culminating in a dissertation and performs the conferral of the doctorate.

 As of 1 January 2017, the PhD defence reimbursement will be paid by the Faculty (i.e. FGB).
 All FGB PhD candidates that have provided the University Library with a licence for non-exclusive publication of the dissertation in electronic form, if necessary with a temporary publication embargo, are entitled to a PhD defence reimbursement of € 500,-.
 Read more on the application for the PhD Reimbursement.

 If an (external) PhD candidate meets all of the following requirements, they may also qualify for an additional expense allowance of €300 in addition to the standard expense allowance of €500 (bringing the total expense allowance to €800):

 - The PhD candidate is employed by Vrije Universiteit Amsterdam or is an external PhD candidate with their own time-dependent scholarship or stipend;

-- The (external) PhD candidate meets the timeliness requirement of their contract.
+- The (external) PhD candidate meets the timeliness requirement of their contract (full time max 4 years, part time max 5 years at 0.8 fte).
 The date of admission to the dissertation defense, signed by the dean, must therefore be before the end date specified in the training and supervision plan at that time.